How to Handle Employee Complaints About a Manager

 The first step is to make the employee feel heard without making promises you cannot keep:

-Never dismiss a complaint as trivial or tell the employee to "work it out" with the manager directly, especially if the complaint involves harassment, discrimination, or illegal conduct.
+Employers should generally avoid dismissing a complaint as trivial or telling the employee to "work it out" with the manager directly, especially if the complaint involves harassment, discrimination, or illegal conduct.
+Employers should consult legal counsel to ensure compliance with applicable laws.

 Assessing the Complaint